andrew/ultimate-awesome/README.md

 - [awesome-openbsd](https://github.com/joakinen/awesome-openbsd) - A curated list of resources about OpenBSD :blowfish:.
 - [awesome-vega](https://github.com/joaopalmeiro/awesome-vega) - :chart_with_upwards_trend: Resources leveraging and to leverage the Vega ecosystem.
 - [awesome-automators](https://github.com/JoeCotellese/awesome-automators) - List of apps discussed in the Mac Automators podcast.
+- [really-awesome-advent-of-code](https://github.com/jromero132/really-awesome-advent-of-code) - Advent of Code solutions, project templates, and developer utilities - a collection of really awesome resources related to the yearly Advent of Code challenge for programmers and problem solvers.
 - [awesome-deepfakes](https://github.com/JustinYuu/awesome-deepfakes) - A curated list of awesome DeepFake papers, datasets, and codes.
 - [awesome-energy-based-model](https://github.com/jxzhangjhu/awesome-energy-based-model) - Energy-based model .
 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
-- [awesome-claude-skills](https://github.com/karanb192/awesome-claude-skills) - 🎯 The definitive collection of 50+ verified Awesome Claude Skills for Claude Code, Claude.ai, and API.
-Boost productivity with TDD, debugging, git workflows, document processing, and more.
-Community-driven, actively maintained.
 - [awesome-jupiter](https://github.com/kelreel/awesome-jupiter) - A collection of awesome things regarding Jupiter ecosystem 🐈.
 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.